 We intend to pursue market authorizations for the Argus II System and other product candidates in additional jurisdictions.
 For us to market our products in Europe and some other international jurisdictions, we and our distributors and agents must obtain required regulatory registrations or approvals.
 The approval procedure varies among countries and jurisdictions and can involve additional testing, and the time and costs required to obtain approval may differ from that required to obtain an approval by the FDA.
-Approval by the FDA does not ensure approval by regulatory authorities in other countries or jurisdictions, and approval by one foreign regulatory authority does not ensure approval by regulatory authorities in other foreign countries or jurisdictions or by the FDA.
-Violations of foreign laws governing use of medical devices may lead to actions against us by the FDA as well as by foreign authorities.
+Approval by the FDA does not ensure approval by regulatory authorities in other countries or jurisdictions, and approval by one foreign regulatory authority does not ensure approval by regulatory authorities in other foreign countries or jurisdictions of foreign laws governing use of medical devices may lead to actions against us by the FDA as well as by foreign authorities.
 We must also comply with extensive regulations regarding safety, efficacy and quality in those jurisdictions.
 We may not be able to obtain all the required regulatory registrations or approvals, or we may be required to incur significant costs in obtaining or maintaining any regulatory registrations or approvals we receive.
-Delays in obtaining any registrations or approvals required for marketing our products, failure to receive these registrations or approvals, adopted various regulations governing product standards, packaging requirements, labeling requirements, import restrictions, tariff regulations, duties and tax requirements.
+Delays in obtaining any registrations or approvals required for marketing our products, failure to receive these registrations or approvals, or future loss of previously obtained registrations or approvals would limit our ability to sell our products internationally.
+For example, international regulatory bodies have adopted various regulations governing product standards, packaging requirements, labeling requirements, import restrictions, tariff regulations, duties and tax requirements.
 These regulations vary from country to country.
-In order to sell our products in Europe, we must maintain our ISO 13485:2003 certification and CE mark certification, which is an international symbol of quality and compliance with applicable European medical device directives.
-Failure to maintain the ISO 13485:2003 certification or CE mark certification or other international regulatory approvals would prevent us from selling in some countries in Europe and elsewhere.
-The failure
+In order to sell our products in Europe, we must maintain our ISO 13485:2003 certification, which is an international symbol of quality and compliance with applicable European medical device directives.
+Failure to maintain the ISO 13485:2003 certification or CE mark certification or